R3DRUN3/sploitcraft/ci-cd/ppe/github-actions/README.md

 # Github Actions: Poisoned Pipeline Execution

-This folder showcases a GitHub Actions vulnerable to Poisoned Pipeline Execution (PPE).
+This folder showcases an attack against a GitHub Action Pipeline vulnerable to *PPE*.

 ### Demo Objective